frictionlessdata/frictionless-py/docs/target/working-with-json/README.md

 ## Writing JSON

-The same is actual for writing JSON:
+The same is actual for writing:

 ```python